Create a tag

 Respect opt-out and DNT in Piwik PRO

-9. The tag will fire in a debug mode by default but you can change it.
+9. The tag will fire in debug mode by default but you can change it.
 Turn on Don’t fire in debug mode.

 Don't fire in debug mode in Piwik PRO